RTL Logo

 With a cost of living above the national average, live in Rome demands more than the typical salary received by those living in other regions of Italy.

 The capital attracts thousands of foreigners.
-In 2025, the city will have 354.922 foreign residents, equivalent to 12,9% of the population.
-However, despite its worldwide fame, Roma does not lead the salary ranking in the country.
+By 2025, the city will have 354.922 foreign residents, equivalent to 12,9% of the population.
+However, despite its worldwide fame, Rome does not lead the ranking of salaries in the country.

 Average wages

-According to the observatory Job pricing, in 2023, the average annual gross salary in Roma was €33.839, which represents approximately €1.926 net per month, considering 12 installments.
+According to the observatory Job pricingIn 2023, the average gross annual salary in Rome was €33.839, which represents approximately €1.926 net per month, considering 12 installments.
 Milan, on the other hand, has the highest average in the country, with €37.661 gross per year — 3.138 a month.

 Data from the Ministry of Economy indicate that the declared average in Rome was even lower: €30.173.
 In neighborhoods like Parioli, the average income exceeds €70 per year. (€5.833 per month), while in Ostia Antica it drops to €16.611 (€1384 per month).